 Before you start writing great content, set realistic goals in line with your marketing strategy.
 It also makes sense to find out where your audience spends their time online to understand the kind of content they like best and provide them with it.
 And plan well ahead as link-building is a lengthy process that will take a whole lot of time to produce results.

 Since you don’t have any links yet, your main goal is to start off on the right foot.
-Hand-pick authoritative website, write out clear, relevant anchor texts, and don’t rush the process!
-Google assesses your overall backlink profile and is able to spot it if you get too many links at a time.
-If the search giant does decide that your link-building activity as unnatural, this can lead to manual sanctions, so be careful.
+Hand-pick authoritative websites, write out clear, relevant anchor texts, and don’t rush the process!
+Google assesses your overall backlink profile and is able to spot it if you obtain too many links too quickly, which can lead to manual sanctions.
+So be extra careful.

-Furthermore, since getting your first backlinks is a rather difficult task, you must play your cards right and select several important pages from your site—including the homepage—that you will attempt to get links for.
+Furthermore, since getting your first backlinks is a rather difficult task, you must play your cards right and select several important pages from your site—including the homepage—that you will build backlinks to.
 That way, you’ll boost your chances of getting links to key pages.